jakubjurena/nextjs-redux-typeorm-template/README.md

 You should have unique user and database for each enviroment.
 For more info check `.env.development`, `.env.production` and `.env.test`.

+## Babel

+I had to edit babel config because of decorators used in typeORM.
+Form more info check [this solution](https://github.com/typeorm/typeorm/issues/2897#issuecomment-476284154).

 ## Created by
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).